-Simple meal preparations consists of items, such as scramble eggs with cheese, oatmeal, macaroni and cheese and other simple pasta or rice dishes.
+Simple meal preparations consist of items, such as scrambled eggs with cheese, oatmeal, macaroni and cheese, and other simple pasta or rice dishes.

 When they start with these simple dishes first, they are developing the confidence that they need to even help with more complex dishes later on.

 Also during this time as well, you want to teach your kids about kitchen safety.

 This is very important because you’re allowing them to understand the dangers involved with playing with a stove, touching hot items or using sharp kitchen tools.

 This is crucial because it also allows them to be aware of their surroundings and to also be cautious, should they enter the kitchen without you being present.